awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 *directory\_identifier*
 The ID of the directory \(for example, `d-12345a67b8`\)\.

-The following is the format of the `Resource` element of a policy statement that identifies a specific directory:
+The following is the format of the `Resource` element of a policy statement that identifies a specific directory\.

 ```
 "Resource": "arn:aws:workspaces:region:account_id:directory/directory_identifier"